mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ##  What is the preferred way to close an application context?

 A Spring application has a lifecycle composed of three phases:

-1. Initialization: In this phase, bean definitions are read, beans are created, dependencies are injected, and resources are allocated, also known as the bootstrap phase.
+1. **Initialization**: In this phase, bean definitions are read, beans are created, dependencies are injected, and resources are allocated, also known as the bootstrap phase.
 After this phase is complete, the application can be used.

-2. Use: In this phase, the application is up and running.
+2. **Running**: In this phase, the application is up and running.
 It is used by clients, and beans are retrieved and used to provide responses for their requests.
 This is the main phase of the lifecycle and covers 99% of it.

-3. Destruction: The context is being shut down, resources are released, and beans are handed over to the garbage collector.
+3. **Destruction**: The context is being shut down, resources are released, and beans are handed over to the garbage collector.
 But some beans work with resources that might refuse to release them if they are not notified before destruction.

 When Spring application context is to shut down, the beans receive destruction callbacks in this order: